LCR-ADS-Lab/ASC-Treebank/README.md

 ## Documentation

-The documenation for the ASC-Treebank is available [here](https://asc-treebank.readthedocs.io/en/latest/).
+The documenation for the ASC-Treebank is available online [here](https://asc-treebank.readthedocs.io/en/latest/).
+The more detailed version of the documenation for the ASC-Treebank construction (based on manual annotations) is available in a pdf-version [here](./docs/PDFmanuals/ASC_manual_240301.pdf).

 ## Demo
-The annotation model (including a demo) is available [here](https://huggingface.co/kriskyle/en_pipeline).
+The annotation model (including a demo) is available [here](https://huggingface.co/kriskyle/en_pipeline) (*will be upated with a new model soon*).

 ## Citation
-If you use the model or the treebank, please cite [this paper](https://aclanthology.org/2023.cxgsnlp-1.7/):
+If you use the model or the treebank, please refer to the following papers:

 Kyle, K. & Sung, H. (2023).
-An argument structure construction treebank, In *Proceedings of the First International Workshop on Construction Grammars and NLP (CxGs+NLP, GURT/SyntaxFest 2023)*, 51–62, Association for Computational Linguistics.
+[An argument structure construction treebank](https://aclanthology.org/2023.cxgsnlp-1.7/), In *Proceedings of the First International Workshop on Construction Grammars and NLP (CxGs+NLP, GURT/SyntaxFest 2023)*, 51–62, Association for Computational Linguistics.

+Sung, H., & Kyle, K. (2024).
+[Annotation Scheme for English Argument Structure Constructions Treebank](https://aclanthology.org/2024.law-1.2/).
+In *Proceedings of The 18th Linguistic Annotation Workshop (LAW-XVIII)*, 12-18, Association for Computational Linguistics.

+Sung, H., & Kyle, K. (in press).
+Leveraging pre-trained language models for linguistic analysis: A case of argument structure constructions.
+In *the Association for Computational Linguistics: EMNLP 2024*

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.